 200 rounds of ammunition for hunting purposes can be imported duty-free.

 Hunting is governed by federal, provincial, and territorial laws.
 Non-residents are required to obtain a hunting license from each province or territory in which they plan to hunt.
 When hunting migratory game birds, a federal migratory game bird hunting permit is also required.
 This permit is available at most Canadian post offices.
 In many of Canada’s provincial parks, reserves, and adjacent areas, the entry of any type of weapon is forbidden.
 Further regulations can be obtained from each province.
 In the Northwest Territories, export permits are required to take out all unprocessed wildlife.
 Fishing is also governed by federal, provincial and territorial laws.
 Anglers must possess non-resident licenses for the provinces or territories in which they plan to fish.
 British Columbia also requires tidal waters sport fishing licenses.
 Special fishing permits are required to fish in all national parks.
 These permits can be obtained at any national park for a nominal fee and are valid in all national parks across Canada.
 No permit is required to import fishing tackle for personal use.
 Foreign fishing guides are not permitted to work in Canada without an employment authorization card.

 Returning to the States

-It is the responsibility of travelers to satisfy U.S. customs authorities of their rights to reenter the United States, through some form of identification.
+It is the responsibility of travelers to satisfy U.S. customs authorities of their rights to reenter the United States, through some form of identification (passport and birth certificate).
 Reentry can be simplified if travelers keep a list of all purchases, have sales receipts and invoices handy, and pack purchases separately for inspection.